WINDHOUND PORTRAIT SESSIONS

 Can’t decide between beach, urban vibe, or forest trails for your session?
 You can have them all!
 A jam-packed, day-long session can include multiple locations (and lots of belly rubs) dedicated to your best friend or friends.
 The ultimate luxury session—and who doesn’t love luxury?

 Available 7 days a week.
 Well-suited for multi-pet homes.
-Includes a $600 print credit and Moving Moments video.
+Includes a $600 print credit.

 Signature Session —$400

-The most popular choice for most clients and can include up to three dogs from the same household.
+The most popular choice for many clients and can include up to three dogs from the same household.

 Up to 2 hours for a private photo session at your chosen outdoor location or portable studio setup at your home.
 Includes a $200 print credit.